azrafe7/FlashPunk-BitmapFont/README.md

 Check `TestWorld.as` to see how to use it.

-It needs more testing so if you find any bugs I'll be glad to here it from you.
+It needs more testing so if you find any bugs I'll be glad to hear it from you.